 4. Observe your child’s emotional state

-If your children are not ready to talk about their feelings about distressing news, it’s okay.
-Or, they may not be able or even want to express their emotions verbally.
-Be patient and give them the space they need until they’re ready.
-In the meantime, continue to observe them.
 Changes in behaviour, appetite and sleep patterns can indicate a child’s level of anxiety or discomfort when they become aware of sad or shocking news.
 In most cases, these symptoms will ease with reassurance and time.
 However, if they still exhibit signs of anxiety and/or depression over time, speak with a healthcare or mental health professional for guidance.
+Also, it might be useful to check out this episode of the Growing Pains podcast on teenagers’ mental health and ways you can support them.

 5. Limit exposure to news coverage